Business rates in England: History

 Business rates are the latest incarnation of a series of taxes for funding local services known as rates, based on property values.
-The first rate was part of the Elizabethan Poor Law Act 1572, which established relief for the poor at the local parish level, paid for by inhabitants of the parish.
+The first rate was part of the Vagabonds Act 1572, which established relief for the poor at the local parish level, paid for by inhabitants of the parish.
 A system of rates to fund local government and services evolved over the next three centuries, including a separate system for London from 1869 to 1963.
 Changes included a stricter definition of how to value for a rate; the introduction of a valuation list containing the assessed values; the ability to object to the assessed value; and the introduction of the valuation officer, appointed by the Commissioners of Inland Revenue (now HM Revenue & Customs), as the assessor.

 The immediate predecessor to business rates was the general rate, established by the General Rate Act 1967.
 This was a local tax in England and Wales on both domestic and non-domestic property and was based on rental values.
 It retained the core concept of how to identify a rateable property from the older rating systems, which, along with other features, can still be seen in the modern system.
-The Local Government Finance Act 1988 repealed the General Rate Act and replaced it with two new taxes from 1 April 1990.
+The Local Government Finance Act 1988 (c.
+41) repealed the General Rate Act and replaced it with two new taxes from 1 April 1990.
 The Community Charge, better known as the "poll tax", replaced the rating of domestic property.
 It was itself later replaced by Council Tax.
 The remaining non-domestic properties were to be covered by a modernised version of the general rate.

 The new non-domestic rating system became known as business rates, or sometimes the universal business rate.
 It retained from its predecessors the concept of a series of local rating lists, with each property being assessed for a rateable value based on rental values.
 Rating lists were prepared and maintained by the Valuation Office (reconstituted in 1991 as a UK Government executive agency, the Valuation Office Agency), while billing and collection was the responsibility of local authorities.
 Previously, local authorities had decided what proportion of rateable values to charge; the new system featured a centrally set multiplier, often referred to as the Uniform Business Rate, by which the basic bill was calculated.
 The bill could be further modified by various reliefs, including the newly introduced transitional relief, which was designed to smooth large changes in liability due to revaluations.
 The multiplier was calculated to ensure that, on average, bills rose by no more than the rate of inflation.